jguamie/system-design/notes/bigtable.md

 Bigtable has three major components: a client library, one master server, and many tablet servers.
 ### Master
 The Bigtable master is primarily responsible for assigning tablets to tablet servers and balancing tablet server load.
 It manages garbage collection of GFS files.
 It handles any schema changes e.g., table and column family updates.

-The master will detect when a tablet server is no longer serving its tablets.
-In this case, it will reassign those tablets immediately.

-When a new master starts up, it executes the following steps:
-1. The master acquires a unique master lock from Chubby to ensure a single active master.
-1. The master scans the servers directory in Chubby to find the live tablet servers.
-1. The master requests each tablet server to report on which tablets are assigned to it.
-1. The master scans the METADATA tablets to learn of the sets of tablets.
-When the master encounters tablets that are not assigned to a live tablet server, the master will assign it accordingly.
 ### Tablet Servers
 Each tablet server will manage between 10 to 1,000 tablets.
 The tablet server handles all read and write requests to these tablets.
 The tablet server will also split tablets when it has become too large.
 Each tablet is about 100 to 200 MB in size.
 Each tablet is assigned to one tablet server at a time.
 ### Clients